PROFILE

 substantially and will drive the economy for

 years to come.
-Real GDP growth reached 18% in
+Real GDP growth was 9.1% in 2007

-25.7% in 2004 (est.).
-Per capita income rose
+(est.).
+Per capita income rose from about $590

-from about $590 in 1998 to $2,000 in 2000 and
+in 1998 to $2,000 in 2000, $5,300 in 2004, and

-responsible for this rapid growth.
-Oil
+sector is responsible for this rapid growth, and

-production increased from 81,000 barrels per day
+in 2007.
+Oil production increased from 81,000

 Exploration efforts continue in search of